US Census Fast Facts

-(CNN)Here's some background information about the census, a count of US residents that takes place every ten years.
+(CNN)Here's some background information about the census, a count of US residents that takes place every 10 years.
 The Census Bureau is part of the Department of Commerce.

 2010 Census - US population - 308,745,538, a 9.7% increase from 2000